-A warm, fluffy, creamy bowl of mashed potatoes is a must on any Thanksgiving buffet.
+A warm, fluffy, creamy bowl of mashed potatoes is a must on any Thanksgiving table.
 Some of us like them pure with just milk, butter and a pinch of sea salt, while others brighten them up with fresh herbs and cheese.

 Here, we’re sharing a basic recipe and a step-by-step guide to perfect mashed potatoes—whatever flavors you choose and whichever instrument you use to make them, this technique will achieve the ideal texture every time.